 The heat from the steam causes the plant’s cell walls to open allowing the essential oil to be released.

-What other oils blend well with peppermint essential oil?
+What other oils blend well with peppermint oil?

-Peppermint essential oil blends well with benzoin, cypress, eucalyptus, lavender, lemon, marjoram, and rosemary.
+Peppermint oil blends well with benzoin, cypress, eucalyptus, lavender, lemon, marjoram, and rosemary.

 How can I benefit from peppermint essential oil?